ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 **authorization** is the process of establishing what level of access an authenticated person or service has.
 It specifies what data they're allowed to access and what they can do with it

 ### Azure Active Directory
 - With Azure AD, you control the identity accounts, but Microsoft ensures that the service is available globally
 - When you connect Active Directory with Azure AD, Microsoft can help protect you by detecting suspicious sign-in attempts at no extra cost.
+- Azure Active Directory manages how cloud or on-premises devices access your company's data.
+Register your device ID and provide a centralized place to manage it.

 who uses Azure AD
 - IT administrators